 We tossed the skin of the mangos and pineapple to the Iguana and watched them eat it.
 The pineapple was much more difficult for them to eat.
 Of course, I think the mangos were the easiest.

 After lunch we rested until it was time to go.
 The schedule said ‘coffee” but in fact we drove quite a ways out of town where we could buy souvenirs.
 I did not purchase anything.
 Then we were offered desserts and coffee.
-If fact we noticed that they had ice-cream (helado).
+But we noticed that they had ice-cream (helado).
+That was delicious.

-The six travelers from Oregon decided to take our hosts and Tico support group out for dinner toniight.
-Twenty-two of us had dinner at Sabpr Porteño.
+The six of us Cultural Ambassadors from Oregon chapter of Partners of Americas decided to take our hosts and Tico support group out for dinner tonight.
+Twenty-two of us had dinner at Sabor Porteño.
 I had Mediterranean fish that was absolutely fantastic.
 Rigo, our bus driver surprised all of us with gifts.
 We all had a wonderful time.
 Here are some of the photos I took tonight.

 I missed a photo of Lee and her host so I will have to get that tomorrow.